dumpacson/Solidity-Voting-dApp/README.md

 Navigate to `shell solidity-voting-react2/Constants/constant.js` file and replace the contract_address there too

-You can also use another blockchain by writing the blockchain's endpoint in hardhat-config.
+You can also use another blockchain by initializing the blockchain's endpoint in hardhat-config.
 <br></br>

 Then, install the packages by running the following commands: